 This is the default method for assessing strata containing broadleaved or conifer trees or a mixture of species.
-DBH and height should be measured by species - where a species constitutes less than 10% of the total tree numbers, this should be treated as a "minor species" and grouped with the most similar alternative present in the woodland.
+Dbh and height should be measured by species.
+Where a species constitutes less than 10% of the total tree numbers, this should be treated as a "minor species" and grouped with the most similar alternative present in the woodland.

-1. Within each plot, measure and record by species/species group the dbh of every living tree where this is 7 centimetres or greater.
+1. Within each plot, measure and record by species/species group the dbh of every living tree where this is seven centimetres or greater.

-Example 5: Recording Diameter at Breast Height
+Example 5: Recording diameter at breast height

-Count of num nber of trees by DBH (rour nd down)
+Count of num ber of trees by DBH (rour nd down)

 Plot Numl ber

 DBH (cm) 1 2 3 4 5 6 7 8

 7

 8

 9

 10

 11

 12

 13

 14

 15

 16

 17

 18

 19

-2. Identify the two trees of each species/species group nearest to the plot centre; these will be your height sample trees (if species are grouped, these should be two trees of the 'main' species).

-3. Measure and record dbh and the height of the two sample trees of each species.

-- For broadleaves, measure the timber height (the distance from the base of the tree to the lowest point on the main stem where the diameter is at least 7cm.
-This point may be the 'spring of the crown' the lowest point at which no main stem is distinguishable). - For conifers, measure the total height (the distance from the base of the tree to the uppermost point/tip)
+- 2. Identify the two trees of each species/species group nearest to the plot centre.
+These will be your height sample trees.
+If species are grouped, these should be two trees of the 'main' species. - 3.
+Measure and record dbh and the height of the two sample trees of each species. - For broadleaves, measure the timber height (the distance from the base of the tree to the lowest point on the main stem where the diameter is at least 7cm.
+This point may be the 'spring of the crown' - the lowest point at which no main stem is distinguishable). - For conifers, measure the total height (the distance from the base of the tree to the uppermost point/tip)

-The height of young trees can be measured with graduated poles.
+You can measure the height of young trees with graduated poles.
 Larger trees should be measured with a manual or electronic hypsometer or clinometer, following the instructions supplied with the instrument.
 Each tree should ideally be measured from opposite sites perpendicular to any lean, and the two measurements averaged.
 The distance from the tree to the observation point should be 1 to 1.5 times the height of the tree.
 Accurate use of hypsometers of clinometers requires training, checking and practice.

-Example 6: Recording Tree height data
+Example 6: Recording tree height data

 Plot Number Species DBH (cm) Total Height (Conifer) or Timber Height (Broadleaves) (m) Tarriff Number (rounded)

-- 1 . , 0.0
+1 0.0

-2 1 0.0
+1 0.0

-; 2 0.0
+, 2 0.0

 l· 2 0.0

-5 3 0.0
+, 3 0.0

-5 3 0.0
+, 3 0.0

-' 4 0.0
+, 4 0.0

-5 4 0.0
+3 4 0.0

 ) 5 0.0

 ) 5 0.0

 6 0.0

-1 6 0.0
+6 0.0

-L. -
+ī 0.0